scalawithcats/scala-with-cats/src/pages/case-studies/validation/index.md

 For inspiration, let's look at some examples of the types of checks we want to perform:

-- A bid must apply to one or more items and have a positive value.
+- A user must be over 18 years old or must have parental consent.

-- An `String` ID must be parsable as a `Int` and the `Int` must correspond to a valid record ID.
+- A `String` ID must be parsable as a `Int` and the `Int` must correspond to a valid record ID.

-- The user must be over 18 years old, or must have parental consent.
+- A bid in an auction must apply to one or more items and have a positive value.

 - A username must contain at least four characters and all characters must be alphanumeric.